srinivle/sample_python_scripts/README.md

 4. Created Lambda function with python runtime & handler to create/start/stop ec2 instances and using resources & waiters concept as well.
 5. Created Lambda function with python runtime & handler to work with S3 objects via Event Driven way.
 6. Created py script to use Amazon Rekognition - ML Service to analyze the image uploaded in S3 bucket.
 7. Created py script to consolidate different csv reports/files to single xlsx file with respective worksheets of the csv reports.
+8. Created py script to get the cost incur in the AWS Account from the usage of the list of aws services and consolidated in the csv report.

 Resources Used:
 - AWS Boto3